-The Shoe Surgeon, aka Dominic Ciambrone, is the LA-based cobbler-turned-shoe-creator behind some of the world’s most sought-after bespoke trainers.
-In our exclusive series of video tutorials, we give you a unique insight into some of the core techniques used by Dominic and his Surgeon Studios team to create their 1/1 custom trainers.
+The Shoe Surgeon, aka Dominic Ciambrone, is the LA-based cobbler-turned-shoe-creator behind some of the world’s most sought-after bespoke sneakers.
+In our exclusive series of video tutorials, we give you a unique insight into some of the core techniques used by Dominic and his Surgeon Studios team to create their 1/1 custom sneakers.

-FARFETCH X THE SHOE SURGEON: EPISODE 4 – HOW TO TIE-DYE TRAINERS
+FARFETCH X THE SHOE SURGEON: EPISODE 4 – HOW TO TIE-DYE SNEAKERS

-Dye - e.g. food colouring or dark juices like cranberry or grape
+Dye - e.g. food coloring or dark juices like cranberry or grape

 Cups or containers